CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: CEO-DC: A Decision Framework for Balancing Carbon and Economic Interests

 \subsubsection{Workload Benchmarking}

-Accurate workload and performance estimation is critical for evaluating alternative hardware.
+An accurate estimation of workload and performance is critical for evaluating alternative hardware.
 When direct access to platforms is unavailable, relying on vendor peak performance can be misleading due to domain-specific variability.
 Tools like Intel VTune, Linux \texttt{perf}, and HPCToolkit~\cite{adhianto2010hpctoolkit} help profile energy, performance, and application-level dependencies across platforms.
-Power usage should include full DC overhead via the PUE.
+Power usage should include full DC overhead via its PUE.